The House of Stone

 He painted, sculpted and exhibited during his periods of “resting”, exhibiting in his Stables Studio in Hove, where he combined his two great passions, art and theatre.

-PennyMay – finds working with Zimbabwean stone an exciting journey of movement and adventure.
-The grace and presence in her work is influenced by many cultures, including her practice of Tai Chi Chuen.
+PennyMay – works with Zimbabwean stone as a continuing journey of movement and exploration.
+Her work has a strong sense of grace and presence, shaped by a range of cultural influences, including her practice of Tai Chi Chuen.